bridgingmentalhealth/bridgingmentalhealth.github.com/README.md

 ### Lent Term: Cross-Cultural and Ethnographic Perspectives on Mental Health
 - 25 Feb:   Sarah Marks (History, Birbeck University of London)
   *Nature/Nuture in Historical Perspective: The Case of Intergenerational Trauma*
-- 26 Nov:   Mikkel Kenni Bruun (Social Anthropology, University of Cambridge)
+- 28 Mar:   Mikkel Kenni Bruun (Social Anthropology, University of Cambridge)
   *Beyond the 'Cross-Cultural': Thinking Ethnographically About Mental Health*

 ### Easter Term: Charting the Terrain - Nosology, Diagnosis, and Beyond
-- 5 Nov:   Camilla Nord (Neuroscience, University of Cambridge)
+- 17 May:   Camilla Nord (Neuroscience, University of Cambridge)
   *What is Computational Psychiatry?*
-- 26 Nov:  Tim Dalgleish (Clinical Psychology, University of Cambridge)
+- 27 Jun:  Tim Dalgleish (Clinical Psychology, University of Cambridge)
   *Transdiagnositc Approaches to Mental Health - Progress and Challenges*

 ## Organisation and Contact Details